How To Check the Status of Your Return Online

-I Still Don’t Have My Refund.
+I Still Need My Refund.
 What Should I Do Next?

-If you have waited the maximum number of weeks it should take to process a refund, we encourage you to check the status of your return or refund online one more time before contacting the Department.
+If you have waited the maximum number of weeks it should take to process a refund; we encourage you to check the status of your return or refund online again before contacting the Department.

 Phone: (802) 828-2865 or send us an email.

 Our staff is working hard to process your return.
 Our precautions may increase processing time, and we would like to ask for your patience as we strive to provide the protection you have come to expect and deserve.